-Artificial Eye – Ocular Prosthesis or Glass eye: Making, Material and Price in India
+Artificial Eye – Ocular Prosthesis or Glass eye: India

 An artificial eye means by replacing the natural eyes and fitting a new one, because if when the eye become lost due to injury or disease.
 The modern artificial eyes are made with arcylic plastic.
 They are comfortable to wear and easy to handle and durable.
 Appreciating care is an important part of wearing artificial eye.